gwulfs/bostonml/6. lightening talks/README.md

 - Alva Couch is an Associate Professor of Computer Science at Tufts University.
 A long-time expert in systems management, Alva is currently solving the problems that come with scaling data management for scientific data.

-- Gideon Wulfsohn is a CS student at Tufts working on eos2.io and Startup.ML
+- Gideon Wulfsohn is a CS student at Tufts working on www.eos2.io and www.Startup.ML